Staffing = Reputation x Networking

 Staffing is even harder for experienced hires.

-They already cost an arm and a leg but still can’t work effectively.
+They already cost an arm and a leg but still can’t work very well.

 For experienced hires, the hardest staffing is finding the second project.

 They no longer have a discount, but everyone knows they are not ready to work well yet.
-For that price, partners can get two tenured business analysts who will do more work for the same price.
+For that price, partners can get two tenured business analysts.

-So, lateral hires are placed in quite an uncompetitive situation.
+So, lateral hires are placed in quite an impossible situation.

 Performance Issues